 A galvanized steel fence is one of the most common fortifications that can be used, particularly for means of safety.
 Installing a steel fence is not complicated if you obtain the correct tools and have an idea of how to handle the entire process.
 Here are the steps to erecting a galvanized steel fence.

-Dig a whole approximately 3 feet by 2 feet, using the hole digger and a shovel.
+Dig a hole approximately three feet by two feet, using the hole digger and a shovel.
 The general rule of thumb is that roughly 1/3 of the post should be in the soil.

 Scatter rust inhibitor around the sector of the steel fence post that will be beneath the ground level.

-Load the opening with about 6 inches of gravel around the fence posts.
+Load the opening with about six inches of gravel around the fence posts.
 You can then fill the rest of the hole with some soil.
 Finally, push downwards so as to make it more compact using the flat edge of a sledgehammer.
-Add the soil in 2 to 3 inch layers and use a level to ensure the posts are plumb between each coating.
+Add the soil in two to three-inch layers and use a level to ensure the posts are plumb between each coating.

 Combine concrete with water in a wheelbarrow.
 Mix systematically with a shovel.
 Follow the instructions supplied with the concrete you purchased in order to mix it well.